csc-training/csc-env-eff/_hands-on/installing/installing_high-performance-computing.md

 ---
 topic: installing
-title: Exercise - installing own C, C++, or Fortran
+title: Exercise - Installing own C, C++, or Fortran
 ---

 # installing, making and making your own C, C++, or Fortran program in the CSC environment